WiIIiam278/HuskHomes/docs/Economy-Hook.md

 > **Applies to:** Sponge

-To enable the Economy Hook on Sponge server, you require a mod installed for managing player economy accounts through the Sponge economy API.
+To enable the Economy Hook on a Sponge server, you require a mod installed for managing player economy accounts through the Sponge economy API.
 Then, set `enabled` to `true` under the `economy` section of [`config.yml`](config-files).
 </details>

 ### Bypassing economy checks